Rom12trait/Servo-protocol-Write/README.md

 # Servo-protocol-Write
-GitHub as part of the course Hardware/Software Platforms
+GitHub as part of the course Hardware/Software Platforms.
+Created by Duvivier Hugo, Detrait Romain and Walid Kameche.